icopy-site/awesome/docs/awesome/Awesome-Unicode.md

-Certain sequences of characters can also be represented as a single character, called a precomposed character (https://github.com/jagracey/Awesome-Unicode/blob/master/or composite or decomposible character).
+Certain sequences of characters can also be represented as a single character, called a precomposed character (or composite or decomposible character).
 For example, the character "ü" can be encoded as the single code point U+00FC "ü" or as the base character U+0075 "u" followed by the non-spacing character U+0308 "¨".
 The Unicode Standard encodes precomposed characters for compatibility with established standards such as Latin 1, which includes many precomposed characters such as "ü" and "ñ".

 Precomposed characters may be decomposed for consistency or analysis.
-For example, in alphabetizing (https://github.com/jagracey/Awesome-Unicode/blob/master/collating) a list of names, the character "ü" may be decomposed into a "u" followed by the non-spacing character "¨".
+For example, in alphabetizing (collating) a list of names, the character "ü" may be decomposed into a "u" followed by the non-spacing character "¨".
 Once the character has been decomposed, it may be easier for the collation to work with the character because it can be processed as a "u" with modifications.
 This allows easier alphabetical sorting for languages where character modifiers do not affect alphabetical order.
 The Unicode Standard defines the [decompositions](http://unicode.org/versions/Unicode8.0.0/ch03.pdf#page=44) for all precomposed characters.
 It also defines normalization forms to provide for unique representations of characters.

 ## Myths of Unicode